gardener/gardener/docs/development/testmachinery_tests.md

 # Test Machinery Tests

 In order to automatically qualify Gardener releases, we execute a set of end-to-end tests using [Test Machinery](https://github.com/gardener/test-infra).
-This requires a full Gardener installation including infrastructure extensions as well as a setup of Test Machinery itself.
+This requires a full Gardener installation including infrastructure extensions, as well as a setup of Test Machinery itself.
 These tests operate on Shoot clusters across different Cloud Providers, using different supported Kubernetes versions and various configuration options (huge test matrix).

 This manual gives an overview about test machinery tests in Gardener.